osteensco/fastTravelCLI/README.md

 ```
 bash install/mac.sh
 ```
 Currently available for mac/linux OS and bash/zsh shells.
-May work in more shell environments but not guarenteed.
+May work in more shell environments but not guaranteed.

 Requires go version >= 1.20.0